spron-in/pbm-docs/source/pbm-commands.rst

    * - Flag
      - Description
+   * - ``-w``
+     - Wait for the restore to finish.
+The flag blocks the shell session.
    * - ``--time=TIME``
      - Restores the database to the specified point in time.
-Available if :ref:`PITR` is enabled.
+Available for logical restores and if :ref:`PITR` is enabled.
    * - ``-o``, ``--out=text``
      - Shows the output format as either plain text or a JSON object.
 Supported values: text, json
    * - ``--base-snapshot``